Anne-Senpai/CS-3450-Team-5/README.md

 Docs - Contains use case UML's, Documentation of work and methodology, etc.
 Src - Contains the thus far funcitonal code
-Src in progress - Contains the code that we are currently working on Other - contains any other foles that might be relevent.
+Src in progress - Contains the code that we are currently working on Other - contains any other files that might be relevent.

 Version Control: